dpourreau/arcgen/docs/ARCHITECTURE.md

 3) Global skeleton: build once for the full workspace and reuse; run A* when local fails.

 The final path is constructed by the `Connector`:
 - **Greedy Stitching**: Connects consecutive waypoints using the steering policy.
 It employs a "longest-valid-segment" heuristic (DFS) to skip intermediate waypoints if a direct connection is feasible and beneficial.
+The lookahead depth and cost improvement tolerance are configurable.
 - **Smoothing**: An iterative pass that resamples the path (preserving joints) and attempts to replace local segments with direct shortcuts.
 This reduces path length and unnecessary manoeuvres while maintaining feasibility.
+The resampling interval and maximum iterations are configurable.

 ## Constraints